Inferring the Dynamics of the State Evolution During Quantum Annealing: Introduction

 The aim of this article is to investigate how the quantum state of the D-Wave annealer changes during an anneal process.
 This process is unobservable directly, since D-Wave only allows users to read off the final qubit states at the end of each anneal.
 For this reason, we design a set of modified anneal schedules whose outputs can be used to generate information about the states of the system at user-defined time points during a standard anneal.
 Using a custom anneal schedule and \textit{quenching}, a standard feature provided by D-Wave 2000Q \cite[Section~2.5.2]{TechnicalDescriptionDwave}, we follow the usual anneal curve up to a specific time at which we would like to obtain information about the state.
-We then modify the anneal schedule by inserting a jump to the full anneal (see Figure~\ref{fig:anneal_schedule}, right), thus getting a snapshot of the state at that intermediate time point.
-Repeating this technique for various intermediate points allows us to \textit{slice} the anneal and then stitch all the information together in order to gain better understanding about the dynamics of the anneal process.
+We then modify the anneal schedule by inserting a jump to the full anneal (see Figure~\ref{fig:anneal_schedule}, right), thus getting a snapshot of the state at that intermediate time point (this idea is mentioned but not used in \cite{Amin2018}).
+Repeating this process for various intermediate time points allows us to \textit{slice} the anneal and then stitch all the information together in order to gain a better understanding of the dynamics of the anneal process.

-We employ our technique to obtain some insights of D-Wave's anneal process which, to the best of our knowledge, have not been reported previously in the literature.
-First, our approach allows us to visualize how the ground state evolves during the anneal process, both in terms of its energy and in terms of its dynamics, that is, we measure how volatile the measured value of each individual qubit of the lowest energy state is during the anneal.
-We repeat those experiments for a varying number of slices and annealing times.
+We use our technique to obtain some insights into D-Wave's anneal process which, to the best of our knowledge, have not been reported previously in the literature.
+First, our approach allows us to visualize the state evolution during annealing, both in terms of its energy and in terms of its dynamics, i.e., we assess how volatile the measurement of each individual qubit of the lowest energy state is during annealing.
+We repeat our experiments for a varying number of slices and annealing times.

-Second, in order to better understand what happens during an anneal, we present a simple genetic optimization scheme \cite{MitchellGeneticAlgorithms} designed to find a QUBO that exhibits substantial improvements in terms of energy decrease.
+Second, in order to better understand what happens during an anneal, we present a simple genetic optimization scheme \cite{MitchellGeneticAlgorithms} designed to find a QUBO that benefits greatly from the quantum annealing cycle, in the sense that it exhibits substantial improvements in terms of energy decrease.
 We contrast the (optimized) QUBO obtained in this fashion with a random QUBO.
 Moreover, we study the characteristics and best parameter choices for our genetic algorithm.
+Genetic algorithms have previously been used in connection with quantum annealing, though in the context of hybrid quantum-classical solvers \cite{King2019}.